jackmaden/philosophybreak/src/pages/articles/byung-chul-han-burnout-society-our-only-imperative-is-to-achieve/index.md

 Han begins his analysis by reflecting on how the norms that govern society have changed in recent decades.

-No longer do we live in a society characterized by hard institutional power, a society described by the 20th-century French philosopher as closed, brutish, oppressive — a “disciplinary world of hospitals, madhouses, prisons, barracks, and factories,” Han writes.
+No longer do we live in a society characterized by hard institutional power, a society described by the 20th-century French philosopher Michel Foucault as closed, brutish, oppressive — a “disciplinary world of hospitals, madhouses, prisons, barracks, and factories,” Han writes.

 For, in the 21st-century, such a world has been replaced by…